Kinship Verification through a Forest Neural Network: Proposed Method

-For attention block usage, our solution is to change the size of the input image to 256 by 256 since consecutive convolution operations on an image make the two last dimensions of the feature map very small.
-The specifications of the convolutional and up-sampling layers in all blocks are shown in Table~\ref{table:conv} and Table~\ref{table:upsampling}.
-For abbreviation, the padding and stride of all convolution layers are not mentioned and are set to zero and one for all of them, respectively.
+Due to the attention block's usage, we resize the input image to 256×256, as consecutive convolution operations reduce the last two dimensions of the feature map to minimal values.
+The specifications of the convolutional and up-sampling layers in all blocks are shown in Table~\ref{table:conv}.
+For brevity, we do not specify the padding and stride of all convolution layers individually; they are set to 0 and 1, respectively, for all blocks.

 The schematic of the Extended Residual Network~(ERN) is demonstrated in~\ref{fig:residual-network}.